For common questions, select by category below. For further inquiries, please contact firstname.lastname@example.org.

 What roles are most Miles Family Fellows assigned in the region during the Fellowship?

-Most of the Miles Family Fellows teach and fulfill a leadership role on campus such as a grade level chair or department chair.
+Miles Family Fellows are placed in full-time Assistant Principal or Dean roles in current KIPP schools.
 The role is determined, and aligned with the fellow’s individualized leadership plans, after a candidate is selected for the Miles Family Fellowship.

-How does the Miles Family Fellowship prepare me to apply for the Fisher Fellowship?
+How does the Miles Family Fellowship prepare me for school leadership?

 The Miles Family Fellowship is a partnership between the KIPP region, the Miles Family Fellow, and the KSLP team.
-The region ensures that the fellow is placed in appropriate teaching and leadership roles and receives ongoing feedback from the host school leader.
+The region ensures that the fellow is placed in an appropriate leadership role and receives ongoing feedback from the host school leader.
 The fellow reflects on his or her strengths and areas for development to outline an Individualized Leadership Plan and actively utilizes this plan to seize opportunities for growth and feedback.
-In addition to the leadership development opportunities provided through Orientation and the three Intersessions throughout the year, the KSLP team provides Miles Family Fellows individualized leadership coaching through the KSLP Coaching Program and at least two site visits.
+In addition to the leadership development opportunities provided through Orientation and the three Intersessions throughout the year, the KSLP team provides Miles Family Fellows individualized leadership coaching through the KSLP Coaching Program and a site visit.

 Am I guaranteed to get the Fisher Fellowship if I do the Miles Family Fellowship?